Accessibility statement for digitalcapability.jisc.ac.uk and the discovery tool.

 Technical information about this website’s accessibility

-Jisc is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Jisc is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.